MultiSafepay/docs/content/security-and-legal/payment-regulations/about-surcharges.md

 ## Exempt payment methods
 The following payment methods are exempt from the surcharge prohibition:

-* For PayPal and pay-after-delivery (post-payment) methods, merchants can only charge customers for the actual cost the merchant incurs for using the payment method and no more.
+* For PayPal and pay later methods, merchants can only charge customers for the actual cost the merchant incurs for using the payment method and no more.

 * Credit card payments, including American Express and Diners Club, with a card issued outside the EEA, e.g. a tourist with a credit card issued in India